hml230/exploring-lateness/README.md

 ## Summary

+This investigates lateness patterns in New South Wales (NSW)' 2016 bus network.
+Using real-world NSW transport data, it analyses over 20 million+ bus trips to identify how time-of-day, route, and service type affect arrival punctuality.

+Key findings include:

+- Buses are most likely late by **2–6 minutes**, especially on urban routes.

+- **Afternoon peak (3–6 PM)** is associated with more delays, delays decrease later in the day.

+- Variation is higher on certain routes, suggesting targets for schedule adjustment.

-Data analysis shows bus routes in urban areas are more likely to be late or extremely late (>30 minutes) than routes in other suburbs and lateness often spikes on Wednesdays and Fridays.
+- Urban areas' services are more likely to be late or extremely late (>30 minutes).

-The chosen regression models while were not adequate in fully capturing the variation of lateness, consistently suggested spatial features, like `route_variant`, provide strong predictive insights into lateness.

-ChronosT5-tiny was fine-tuned and predicted lateness varies between 1-6 minutes for the majority of suburbs.
-The model's would require extra resources for inference on the full dataset given the context length.
+- Services experience seasonal lateness spike on Wednesdays and Fridays.

+The project applies regression modeling with cross-validation and focuses on **explaining lateness** rather than forecasting specific values, although a forecasting model (ChronosT5) was fine-tuned to explore this aspect.

-Additionally, since data was recorded in 3 distinct, discontinuous periods, structuring this problem as a sequential, continuous time series may not have been sufficient for ChronosT5.
-Also, data was not available to verify the predictions made by ChronosT5.
+It should also be noted that the data was recorded in 3 discontinuous periods, structuring this problem as a continuous time series may not have been sufficient for the forecasting model.
+Also, data was not available to verify the predictions made.

-Visualisations can be found in the  `images/` directory, and relevant notebooks and scripts are found under `src/`.
+Relevant notebooks and scripts are found under `src/`.

 <a id = 'data'></a>

-## Data and Scope
+## Sourcing Data

 The 2016 Bus Occupancy Dataset, available via OpenData NSW, was sourced for this project.
 The dataset includes: